Hiswe/hiswe.github.io/source/_posts/04-html-basic-part-1.md

 - books
 - and a lot more!

-And also it can be read to people with disabilities!
+And it also can be read by people with disabilities!

 ## What is an HTML file?